starg3n/starg3n.github.io/README.md

 - Ps1 Emulator - a ps1 emulator
 - Flash Emulator - flash emulator
 - Cookie Clicker - a game where you automate clicking a cookie
-- Asteroids - the classic arcade game

 ## Documentation
-Starg3n being open source, means that anyone can fork and edit it.
-Because of this, Starg3n has an extensive **[Wiki](https://github.com/starg3n/starg3n.github.io/wiki)** with guides on forking, contributing, and making a similar site.
+Starg3n being open source means that anyone can fork and edit their own copy.
+Because of this, Starg3n has an extensive **[Wiki](https://github.com/starg3n/starg3n.github.io/wiki)** with documentation on forking, contributing, making sites similar to starg3n, and other useful information.

 ## Help
 if you have any problems, you can:
 - make an issue on this repo
 - start a discussion on this repo
-- fix the problem and make a pull request
 - dm _appakling_ on discord